henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 This allows you to test your SCO without the need for a continual upload / update / reupload cycle.
 If you need to reset the stored data, open the browser console and execute the command `API.LMSClear()`.

+If you do not require SCORM functionality, please run
 ```bash
 adapt uninstall contrib-spoor
 grunt build